Can a Mississippi city repair a drainage ditch on private property to fix flooding and erosion?

 Does the statute apply only to ditches near city streets?

 Section 21-19-13(2) on its face refers to "drainage ditches, creeks or channels" without limiting the location to city street drainage.
-The 2003 Holmes-Hines opinion read it more narrowly in the context of street drainage.
-The 2024 Hicks opinion does not draw that line.
-The practical takeaway is that the broader the work strays from the public drainage system, the more important it becomes to document the link between the drainage feature and the erosion at issue.
+The 2003 Holmes-Hines opinion applied the authority in the context of street drainage; the 2024 Hicks opinion does not draw that line and applies the statute's text after noting that whether the feature qualifies is a factual determination for the city.

 Does the city need the owner's permission?